 high-quality work in various styles.

-Another excellent website is produced by Mamoun Sakkal, a Syrian-born designer and
+is a website produced by Mamoun Sakkal, a Syrian-born designer and

 the evolution of kufic

-For those who want to try their hand, there are also a
+For those who want to try their hand, there are a

 for designing in the Kufic style.